spoons-and-mirrors/pocket-universe/README.md

 1. Subagent A calls `spawn(prompt="...", description="...")`
 2. A new sibling session is created (child of the same parent as A)
-3. The spawned agent is pre-registered with IAM
+3. The spawned agent is pre-registered with IAM and can use `broadcast`
-4. `spawn()` returns immediately (fire-and-forget)
+4. The spawn appears as a "running" task in the parent's TUI
+5. `spawn()` **blocks** until the spawned agent completes
-5. The spawned agent can use `broadcast` to communicate
+6. The spawned agent's output is returned to the caller
+7. The spawn is marked "completed" in the parent's TUI

 ```mermaid
 sequenceDiagram